Land & Water Commissioner

 The Commissioner reports directly to the Secretary, NSW Department of Industry.

 Jock Laurie was appointed as the NSW Land and Water Commissioner in December 2012.
-As the Commissioner, he provides advice and facilitates greater consultation between government, community and industry on exploration activities in the state.
+As the Commissioner, he provides advice and facilitates greater consultation between government, community and industry on natural resource activities in the state.

 Get in touch

-If you have any concerns in relation to mining and exploration activities in NSW you can contact the Land and Water Commissioner.
+If you have any concerns in relation to natural resource activities in NSW you can contact the Land and Water Commissioner.
 See the contact details section.

 The Commissioner provides advice on: